 Niels Svenstrup, Ph.D., has served as our Senior Vice President, Chemistry, Manufacturing and Controls since April 2021.
 Previously, from July 2017 until April 2021, Dr. Svenstrup served as Vice President of Development and, subsequently, as Senior Vice President of Development at Cydan II, Inc., a privately-held orphan drug accelerator.
-From November 2015 until July 2017, Dr. Svenstrup served as Director of CMC at Ascendis Pharma A/S, a biopharmaceutical company.
-Prior to that, Dr. Svenstrup served as Head of Department, Medicinal Chemistry, at H. Lundbeck, from May 2008 to November 2015, and at Bayer Pharmaceutical from December 2000 to May 2008 in various research and development leadership roles.
+From November 2015 until July 2017, Dr. Svenstrup served as Director of CMC at Ascendis Pharma A/S, a publicly-held biopharmaceutical company.
+Prior to that, Dr. Svenstrup served as Head of Department, Medicinal Chemistry, at H. Lundbeck A/S, a publicly-held international pharmaceutical company, from May 2008 to November 2015, and at Bayer Pharmaceuticals, a publicly-held global pharmaceuticals company, from December 2000 to May 2008 in various research and development leadership roles.
 Dr. Svenstrup performed postdoctoral research at The Scripps Research Institute.
 Dr. Svenstrup received a Ph.D. in Organic Chemistry and an M.Sc. in Chemistry and Cell Biology from the University of Southern Denmark.

 Michelle L. Mellion, M.D., has served as our Senior Vice President, Clinical Development since April 2022.
-Prior to joining PepGen, from August 2018 until March 2022, Dr. Mellion served in various roles of increasing seniority at Fulcrum Therapeutics, Inc. (Nasdaq: FULC), a clinical-stage biotechnology company, including Executive Medical Director, Head of Neuromuscular Clinical Development, Senior Medical Director and Medical Director.
-Prior to Fulcrum Therapeutics, from December 2016 until August 2018, Dr. Mellion served as Medical Director at Vertex Pharmaceuticals Incorporated (Nasdaq: VRTX), a commercial-stage biopharmaceutical company, and from February 2015 until November 2016, as Associate Medical Director at Biogen Inc. (Nasdaq: BIIB), a commercial-stage biotechnology company.
+Previously, from August 2018 until March 2022, Dr. Mellion served in various roles of increasing seniority at Fulcrum Therapeutics, Inc., a publicly-held clinical-stage biotechnology company, including Executive Medical Director, Head of Neuromuscular Clinical Development, Senior Medical Director and Medical Director.
+Prior to Fulcrum Therapeutics, from December 2016 until August 2018, Dr. Mellion served as Medical Director at Vertex Pharmaceuticals Incorporated, a publicly-held commercial-stage biopharmaceutical company, and from February 2015 until November 2016, as Associate Medical Director at Biogen Inc., a publicly-held commercial-stage biotechnology company.
 In addition, from September 2020 until September 2021, Dr. Mellion served as an attending physician in pediatric neurology at Pratt Medical Associates and, from July 2006 until July 2018, served as an attending physician in neurology at The Neurology Foundation and as Assistant Professor of Neurology at the Warren Alpert Medical School of Brown University.
 During that time she served as the director of the Neurology Residency Program, Clinical Neurophysiology Fellowship and Attending Physician at the Rhode Island Hospital interdisciplinary MDA clinic.
-She completed her internship, neurology residency and fellowship in clinical neurophysiology at RIH/Warren Alpert Medical School of Brown University from 2001 until 2006 and is double boarded in neurology and clinical neurophysiology.
+She completed her internship, neurology residency and fellowship in clinical neurophysiology at RIH/Warren Alpert Medical School of Brown University from 2001 until 2006 and is double board certified in neurology and clinical neurophysiology.
 She has multiple publications regarding various neuromuscular diseases and conditions.
 Dr. Mellion received an M.D. from Wake Forest University School of Medicine and a B.A. in Molecular Biology from Colgate University.